-In our previous work,19 we identified how the spike of SARS-CoV-2 has evolved an N-terminal domain (NTD) SA binding pocket that is similar to the MERS-CoV one in the same genomic region (see Figure 1), which has recently been experimentally shown to interact with SA receptors.^{12,20}
+In our previous work, we identified how the spike of SARS-CoV-2 has evolved an N-terminal domain (NTD) sialic-acid binding pocket that is similar to the MERS-CoV one in the same genomic region, which has recently been experimentally shown to interact with sialic-acid receptors.

-SAs are a class of α -keto acid sugars with a nine-carbon backbone.
-This small molecular moiety is omnipresent on all cell membranes of vertebrates and some invertebrates, mostly attached to the outermost ends of lipids and proteins that constitute the surface of the cell.21 These glycans are present in cells forming the external respiratory airways, 13 so viruses like influenza-A^{22,23} use it as a receptor, while others like MERS-CoV12 exploit it as an initial, less specific, but ubiquitous attachment factor to enhance their infection rates through reducion of the 3D search for the main receptor to a 2D plane.
-The evolutionary advantage of this reduction in dimensionality relates directly to the findings obtained in our previous computational analysis based on the recently developed "2D-Zernike polynomial" formalism, which allows the characterization of the shape of portions of the molecular surface of proteins.
-With this method, we investigated the structural area around the SA binding site of MERS-CoV, confirming that SARS-CoV-2 has evolved a similar SA binding pocket in the NTD.
+SAs are a class of $\alpha$ -keto acid sugars with a nine-carbon backbone.
+This small molecular moiety is omnipresent on all cell membranes of vertebrates and some invertebrates, mostly attached to the outermost ends of lipids and proteins that constitute the surface of the cell.
+These glycans are present in cells forming the external respiratory airways, so viruses like influenza-A use it as receptor while others, like MERS-CoV exploit it as an initial, less specific, but ubiquitous attachment factor to promote their infections, by reducing the three-dimensional search for the main receptor to a two-dimensional plane.
+The evolutionary advantage of this reduction in dimensionality relates directly to the findings obtained in our previous computational analysis based on the recently developed '2D-Zernike polynomial' formalism, which allows the characterization of the shape of portions of the molecular surface of proteins.
+With this method, we investigated the structural area around the SA binding site of MERS-CoV, confirming that SARS-CoV-2 has evolved a similar SA-binding pocket in the NTD.
 This computational analysis shows the high similarity between the SA binding patch of the MERS-CoV spike, which was selected from the X-ray structure of the complex, and the corresponding patch of the SARS-CoV-2 spike located in the same NTD region.
-In contrast, the same analysis performed on the SARS-CoV spike shows its inability to bind SA, since no patches with similar geometric properties were found in comparison to the MERS binding site (see Figure 1).
+In contrast, the same analysis performed on the SARS-CoV spike shows its inability to bind SA, since no patches with similar geometric properties were found in comparison to the MERS binding site.
 Importantly, the site interacting with SA is hypervariable and is mainly composed of disordered regions.
 The binding site belonging to the MERS spike has much more extensive disordered regions than the corresponding SARS-CoV region.
 Interestingly, the SARS-CoV-2 spike region has loops with an intermediate length between the MERS spike and the SARS-CoV spike.
 This suggests that the length of the SARS-CoV-2 loops is sufficient to bind with SA.
 Yet, the small differences between the MERS and SARS-CoV-2 regions could lead to a distinct binding affinity and thus to a different role of the SA receptor.